Climb

 Evaluate Results

-If you have ever done this before, you already know its a lot of work, but if we've been careful about each step of the process, we will have done our work very well.
+If you have ever done this before, you already know it's a lot of work, but if we've been careful about each step of the process, we will have done our work very well.
 Every Country, Corporation, Church and People has used this process, or one very much like it.
 The plan is to share a few strategies to help avoid pitfalls along the way (like victim mentality).

 On the evaluation form, we will determine if the time and energy we put into this was worth our while.
 We'll need to be honest with ourselves about various strategies we've used to achieve peace of mind.
 Please see: Evaluation Form to determine if anything works for you.